 DIY vs. Hire a Plumber: What’s the Verdict?

-Burst pipes may seem innocuous and easily patched over, but they can easily exacerbate existing plumbing problems and thus a professional plumber should always be hired to repair the pipe at the source of the problem.
+Burst pipes may seem innocuous and easily patched over, but they can easily exacerbate existing plumbing problems and thus a professional plumber in Melbourne should always be hired to repair the pipe at the source of the problem.

 This doesn’t mean that you can’t attempt some repairs yourself, however.
 Temporary solutions can mitigate damage until a plumber can come and inspect the burst pipe, so don’t hesitate to keep some materials on hand such as duct tape, C-clamps, or a sleeve clamp or two in case you do encounter a burst pipe in your home.